ryze-labs/investment-theses/english/oxygen.md

 The features of Oxygen give users the ability to execute more strategies while managing their portfolio, thus maximizing yield.
 These include:

+1. Trading leverage: the provision of leverage no longer needs to be dominated by centralized exchanges.
+Users can increase their trading position while trading on the decentralized Serum DEX.
+2. Passive yield: Earn income on assets sitting in your wallet.
+3. Borrowing to short: Decentralized shorting of assets.
+4. Option writing: Custom products, write your own options.

 We believe As DeFi continues to mature and mirror TradFi complexity, Oxygen will have a competitive advantage in the future; leveraging the super-fast transaction processing and, most importantly, low cost of Solana + Serum.
 As complexity grows, users need not fear the exponential rise in fees as seen on other chains like Ethereum.